zbenmo/passing_the_torch/docs/embeddings.md

 # Embeddings

-In my mind embeddings are just a synonym to features.
+In my mind embeddings are just a synonym for features.
 For example, if we had:

 ``` py
 linear = nn.Linear(in_features=5, out_features=10)